tstahlhut/CPP/Readme.md

 **<< x** calls the ostream function implemented before and thus we can output the private int _n.

+## Orthodox Canonical Form

+The Orthodox Canonical Form refers to the standard norm of declaring a class in C++.
+From CPP02 onwards, 42 students are obliged to use the canonical form.
+This standard prescribes that a class should have at least:

+	- A default constructor
+	- A copy constructor
+	- A copy assignment operator
+	- A destructor

+As I already wrote about what a constructor and a destructor is, I will only explain what a copy constructor an dwhat a copy assignment operator is.

+In the **copy constructor** a new instance is created:

+	MyClass( MyClass const & src );

+In the **copy assignment operator** the current instance is changed by assigning another instance (as a parameter) to it:

+	MyClass &	operator=( MyClass const & rhs);

 ## Floating Point Numbers

 - 4-byte floating point number can hold fewer distinct values than a 4-byte integer